jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Small samples and the t-distribution

-For small samples where we still believe the distribution is approximately normal, use the t-distribution with  the appropropro
+For small samples where where the distribution is approximately normal, use the t-distribution instead of the normal distribution when calculating critical values and p-values.
+The degrees of freedom is the sample size minus one.

 ## Confidence interval